MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/room-systems/room-systems-v2-configure-accounts.md

   - Exchange Online with Skype for Business Server on premises.
 For more information, see [Deploy Microsoft Teams Rooms with Exchange Online (Hybrid)](with-exchange-online.md).

-  - Exchange on premises with Skype for Business Online.
+  - Exchange on premises with Microsoft Teams or Skype for Business Online.
 For more information, see [Deploy Microsoft Teams Rooms with Exchange on premises (Hybrid)](with-exchange-on-premises.md).

 Which configuration you have will affect how you prepare for device setup.

 Microsoft Teams Rooms needs to be assigned a "device account" in Active Directory, Exchange, and Skype for Business.
-The account is used to access its meeting calendar and establish Skype for Business connectivity.
+The account is used to access its meeting calendar and establish Microsoft Teams or Skype for Business connectivity.
 People can book this account by scheduling a meeting with it.
 Microsoft Teams Rooms will be able to join that meeting and provide various features to the meeting attendees.

 > [!IMPORTANT]
 > Without a device account, none of these features will work.